VisualDudek/spaceinvaders/README.md

 # IDEAS
 - add falling perks that give additiona live or laser that penetrates all obstacles

+# TODO
+1. dev-0.2 need one place to read keys input and pass it to game control, menu, sound.
+    - now keys are read in Player class, all keys handle are done also in Player class

 # TAKEAWAY
 - Rect class and how to find out its definition